-Other available services (career counseling, childcare resource information, etc.) are available upon request in the admissions office.
+Referrals are available for services including mental health, child care, physical health, etc. upon request in the admissions office.

 The institution does not have any dormitory facilities under its control.
 We do not provide any assistance in finding housing.
-Housing is available nearby.
+Housing is available within 2 miles of the college.
+The cost of housing ranges from \$900 to \$1,500 per month.